 - They lower the risk of certain types of cancers.

 Apart from being a good source of serotonin, which helps you "feel good", sunflower seeds are also packed with magnesium -- nature's own drug for calmness and relaxation.
-Adequate amount of this mineral in the diet helps in the following ways.
+Here's how adequate amount of this mineral in the diet promotes good health -

 - It mitigates the severity of asthma symptoms.